wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Now, within the `draw` function, log the `options` argument.

-At this point you have the folowwing:
+At this point you have the following:
 - event listener, which listens for keydown and runs `handleKey`
 - `handleKey` checks if the key is an arrow if it is, passes that along to the `draw` function.
 - `draw` has an object and inside of that there is one property `key` which tell us the key is arrow up.